IshitaBhatt486/GestureControl/docs/USER_GUIDE.md

 8. **Diagnostics summary** — FPS, latency, CPU, RAM, and dropped frames.

 Select **Enable Recognition** to open the camera.
 Select **Pause** to release it.
-Closing the window hides GestureOS in the system tray; it does not stop active recognition.
+Closing the window hides HandWave in the system tray; it does not stop active recognition.
 Double-click the tray icon to reopen the window.

 ## 3. Performing gestures